IamWill9/StudyApp/README.md

 ## License / Use

 Educational use only.
-You are responsible for question text/image rights.
-Do not distribute copyrighted question banks.
+USE THE DUMPS TO TEST GAINED KNOWLEDGE!!
+DO NOT CHEAT YOURSELF!!!